melmzv/arg_ss24_project/README.md

 # Accounting Reading Group - Assignment III: Earnings Management and Investor Protection

-## Adopting an Open Science Workflow and the TRR 266 Template for Reproducible Empirical Accounting Research
+## Adopting the Open Science Workflow and TRR 266 Template for Reproducible Empirical Accounting Research

 This repository provides an infrastructure for an open science-oriented empirical project, specifically targeted at the empirical accounting research community.
 It features a project exploring the relationship between earnings management and investor protection across different countries.
 The project requires access to the research platform WRDS, which provides access to a variety of different datasets.

-This final assignment comprises the comprehensive application of all skills learned in previous assignments, indicating a more complex project workflow.
+This final assignment requires the comprehensive application of all skills learned and feedback received from previous assignments, indicating a more complex project workflow.
 The task involves accessing and retrieving data from the Worldscope Database through WRDS, which adds complexity as it requires both understanding WRDS and writing scripts to pull the data.
 Similarly to Assignment I, reproducing a table from a seminal paper necessitates a deep understanding of the paper’s methodology and thorough attention to detail to match the results.
 Additionally, the project output includes  documentation of the steps and explicit assumptions made.
-The output documents compare the results with the original and discuss any differences observed.
+The output documents compare the findings with the paper key results and discuss any differences observed.

 Even if you are not specifically interested in earnings management (who wouldn’t be?) or do not have access to WRDS Databases, the codebase provided in this repository will give you a clear understanding of how to structure a reproducible empirical project.
 The template and workflow used here are designed to ensure transparency and reproducibility, making it a valuable resource for any empirical accounting research project.

 The default branch, `only_python`, is a stripped-down version of the template that only contains the Python workflow.
-Only this branch was cloned from the TREAT repo, as we are focused solely on the Python workflow.
+Only this branch was cloned from the TRR 266 Template for Reproducible Empirical Accounting Research (TREAT) repo, as we are focused solely on the Python workflow.

 ### Where do I start?